Home — Modular ADU vs. Block-Built

 Cost and Financing Considerations

-Prefab ADUs can sometimes have lower up-front costs and more predictable pricing, but financing options for manufactured and modular units may be more limited in Florida compared with stick-built tiny homes.
+Prefab ADUs can sometimes have lower up-front costs and more predictable pricing, but financing options for manufactured and modular units may be more limited in Florida compared with block-built tiny homes.
 Because appraisal values are tied closely to how the unit is classified, some lenders may view manufactured or modular ADUs differently, which may affect refinancing or resale value.

 Construction Timeline and On-Site Speed